IceHe/lib/js/typescript/handbook/more-on-functions.md

 In TypeScript, the type annotation on these parameters is implicitly `any[]` instead of `any`, and any type annotation given must be of the form `Array<T>` or `T[]`, or a tuple type (which we'll learn about later).

 ### Rest Arguments

+Conversely, we can **provide a variable number of arguments from an array using the spread syntax.**
+_For example, the push method of arrays takes any number of arguments:_

 ## Parameter Destructuring